Wednesday, November 3, 2010

 I run the card through this machine.

 Here it is next to this other gift card in a nice dish.
+I have a long way to go.

 These are custom product authenticity decals.
 They were very expensive to have made but I am serious about my product's authenticity and want to represent that as well as possible.